DanielPurdy509/DanielPurdy509/README.md

   </a>
 </p>
 <hr>
+-->
 <!-----------------------------------Other------------------------------------------>

 <h2 align="center">About Me</h2>

+* 🎓 Freshman Computer Science major at Washington State University - Tri-Cities
-* 🔭 I'm looking to learn TypeScript, Java, and Python in the near future.
+* 🔭 I'm looking to learn C++, TypeScript, and Python in the near future.
+* 💻 Previous Web Development Bootcamp Grad
-* 🧠 Planning to work on a new personal project.
-If you have ideas for a good website to build, let me know!
+* 📖 Looking to work on personal projects.
+If you have any ideas, let me know! 💪
-* 📖 Practice and research a little each day to improve my skills 💪
 * 👥 Always welcome to collaborate

 <hr>